AC209a-Project-Spotify/group30/index.md

 ## Modeling Approach
 Our approach is consisted of 5 stages: 1) data collection; 2) data preprocessing; 3) exploratory data analysis; 4) predictive model building; 5) recommender system inception.
 ### Data collection
 To collect Spotify data, we used **150 predefined words** and **50 randomly generated words** to query the Spotify API and saved a list of over **9,000 playlists** with corresponding track IDs in `playlists.json`.
-Using the set of track IDs in our playlists, we scraped the Spotify API again to extract tracks, and we stored a dictionary of around **400,000 tracks** with track IDs as keys and track related attributes as values (e.g, popularity, album name, danceability, and etc.).
+Using the set of track IDs in our playlists, we scraped the Spotify API again to extract tracks, and we stored a dictionary of around **270,000 tracks** with track IDs as keys and track related attributes as values (e.g, popularity, album name, danceability, and etc.).
 This dictionary is then saved as `tracks.json`.
-These two `.json` files, `playlists.json` and `tracks.json`, serve as our databases.
+These two `.json` files, `playlists.json` and `tracks.json`, serve as our [databases](https://drive.google.com/drive/folders/1LPETeTOLaUYCVstBU0WO4Fgc4ImvMkuP?usp=sharing).

 For the additional dataset, we downloaded form Kaggle - [200 daily most streamed Spotify songs](https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking).

 ### Data preprocessing
 For Spotify data, we first extracted track features for each playlist and performed feature engineering to build a dataframe, in which a row is a playlist and a column is an associated feature.
 For each playlist, there are playlist-level features, and track-level features.
 We chose to calculate the **average and standard deviation**, and for track-level categorical variables, we chose to take the **mode and count the number of unique** occurrences.
 Since Spotify playlists/tracks are not directly labeled with genre, we defined the **genre of a playlist** to be the most frequently occurring artist genre among all its tracks.
-We later realized that Spotify defined over 2000 genres, and many of them share similar names.
-Therefore, we decided to narrow down to 27 genres by string matching.
+We later realized that **Spotify defined over 2000 genres**, and many of them share similar names.
+Therefore, we decided to narrow down to **27 genres** by string matching.

 For the additional dataset, we engineered an additional field, **`score`** based on the rank of a song each time it made the top 200 most streamed list worldwide.
 Our definition is **`Score`** = (201 - rank_1) + … + (201 - rank_N), where N is the number of times the song made the top 200 list.
 We then appended the ranking scores to Spotify playlist dataframe by matching track IDs.